IoTArchitectureGroup/aws-iot-wisplet/README.md

 Begin by powering up the Wisplet Eval Kit using the included USB cable and plug.

-The Wisplet Eval Kit is made up of two circuit boards: the Wisplet board (the square board on the left side of the kit) and the sensor board (the rectangular board on the right side of the kit).
-Each time you power up the Wisplet Eval Kit, the 3-character alphanumeric LEDs will show the firmware version number of the sensor board.
-At the time of this writing, the latest version is version 19, so the LEDs display 'F19'.
+The Wisplet Eval Kit is made up of two circuit boards: the **Wisplet board** (the square board on the left side of the kit) and the **sensor board** (the rectangular board on the right side of the kit).
+Each time you power up the Wisplet Eval Kit, the 3-character alphanumeric LEDs will show the **firmware version number** of the sensor board.
+At the time of this writing, the latest version is version 19, so the LEDs display '**F19**'.
 This may differ from what your LEDs display, but the number is purely informational.

-To the left of these alphanumeric LEDs, on the sensor board, you will see a small blue button labelled 'CONFIG', and--to the left of that button--an LED labelled 'Wi-Fi' which will be blinking red, to indicate that the kit does NOT have a WiFi connection.
+To the left of these alphanumeric LEDs, on the sensor board, you will see a small blue button labelled '**CONFIG**', and--to the left of that button--an LED labelled '**Wi-Fi**' which will be blinking red, to indicate that the kit does NOT have a WiFi connection.

 Press-and-hold the WiFi config button for three seconds.
 The Wi-Fi LED will stop blinking.
 This will make the Wisplet operate in Access Point mode (it will operate as an access point to which you can connect from your laptop, smartphone, or tablet).

 Using the WiFi control on your computer (or smartphone, or tablet) connect to the WiFi Access Point the Wisplet presents.
-This will have a name starting with '**IoTAG-Config-**' (followed by the MAC address of your Wisplet).
+This will have a name starting with '**IOTAG-Config-**' (followed by the MAC address of your Wisplet).

-Once connected, enter the access point password **sileng3550** then load the config web page by entering URL http://device.config or http://172.18.0.1
+Once connected, enter the access point password **sileng3550** then load the config web page by entering URL **http://device.config** or **http://172.18.0.1**

 ![Wisplet device.config page](Wisplet AWS Client/wisplet-device-config-page.png)